Home About Jay McMullan Portfolios Order Prints Seminars and Publications

 My first medium format camera was a Mamiya 645.
 This was my workhorse when doing weddings and portraits.

 I had always been a fan of Ansel Adams and his incredible black & white photography.
-Being able to afford a large format view camera was a dream that I never thought would ever be realized.
-I met a neighbor who enjoyed photography and he had a Toyo 4x5 view camera and an old, broken down Beseler enlarger with a condenser head.
+Being able to afford a large format view camera though, was a dream that I never thought would be realized.
+After a few years in the ministry, money is not something I had much of!
+I met a neighbor who enjoyed photography and he had an Omega 4x5 view camera and an old, broken down, Beseler enlarger with a condenser head.
 I had a Kawasaki 750 motorcycle that needed a little work.
 He wanted what I had and I wanted what he had so we swapped.
-I had studied the Zone System for exposure and I began to study it even more with the acquisition of my new view camera.
+I had studied Ansel Adams' Zone System for exposure and I began to study it even more with the acquisition of my new view camera.
 I began to shoot black & white negatives with it and loved it!

-In 1990 I found employment with Amoco Oil Company and in 1993 I put in for a transfer to their oil refinery in Salt Lake City, Utah.
+In 1990 I found employment with Amoco Oil Company on the Texas Gulf Coast and in 1993 I put in for a transfer to their oil refinery in Salt Lake City, Utah.
 I had no idea what kind of doors were about to open up for me as far as photography was concerned.
-Working in the refinery, I worked rotating twelve hour shifts and then I got a week off every month.
-This gave me a lot of time to explore, not only Utah but, the other western states.
+In the refinery, I worked rotating twelve hour shifts and I got a week off every month.
+This gave me a lot of time to explore, not only Utah but, other western states; Utah, Colordo, New Mexico, Arizona, Nevada, Idaho, Wyoming, Montana, California and Oregon.
+I also made frequent trips back and forth to Texas.
+I would travel on my days off and camp out wherever I was when it got dark, sleeping in the back of my pickup truck.
+The first three years I lived in Utah, I camped out, on average, probably three nights a week.

 Nikon F5